 - Details of how you have kept up any previous mortgage payments, or evidence of regular rent payments;

-- Details of your wider financial circumstances.
+- Details of your wider financial circumstances, including details of:

 Before approving your mortgage application, the lender will want to check the property's value.
 To do this, the lender will usually arrange for a qualified valuer to inspect it.
-You normally have to pay for the valuation, even if you do not go on to buy the property.
-However, some lenders do not charge for valuations, so check.
+You normally have to pay for the lender's valuation, even if you do not go on to buy the property.
+However, some lenders do not charge for their valuations, so check.

 The value of a property will be affected by a mix of many different factors.
 These will include its size, location, type, state of repair, local environment, assessment of how easily it would be to re-sell in the future, and prevailing market conditions.
 Valuation can never be exact, but most properties are valued at something around the price for which they change hands.
 However, sometimes you may find that the valuation identifies significant problems, or that the property is formally valued at a significantly lower price than the offer price.
 In these circumstances you may be able to re-negotiate the price with the seller.
 In the most serious cases, you may even decide to withdraw your offer, or the lender may decide that it is not prepared to lend.